Livingston Farrand: Family

 Livingston was the brother of Max Farrand, Professor of History at Stanford University and Yale University.
 Max's wife was landscape architect Beatrix Farrand.

 Honours

-Farrand was a fellow of American Association for the Advancement of Science, and member of the American Psychological Association, American Anthropological Association, the American Climatological Association and the American Folklore Society, for whom he served as President in 1903.
+Farrand was a fellow of American Association for the Advancement of Science, and member of the American Psychological Association, American Anthropological Association, the American Climatological Association, the American Philosophical Society, and the American Folklore Society, for whom he served as president in 1903.

 For his services in the building up of an effective anti-tuberculosis organization at the end of World War One, the French government made Farrand both an officer of the Legion of Honor and a Commander of the Legion of Honour.